Kaiseroma/Posture22/README.md

 The code utilizes the PC (laptop) embedded camera as the information acquisition source.
 The algorithm used in this project is designed to detect a posture of a person STANDING at various distances from the camera.

-It can define different types of posture breaches, such as:
+It can detect different types of posture breaches, such as:
 - neck inclination from front view;
 - torso inclination from front view;
 - neck and torso inclination from side view.